Atomistic Origin of Photoluminescence Quenching in Colloidal MoS2 and WS2 Nanoplatelets

+{To isolate these carrier dynamics from ground-state absorption artifacts (Figure~S3), we performed selective photoexcitation of the A and B transitions in \WS and probed the near-infrared region.
+We observe a broad, positive excited-state absorption (ESA) signal [Figure~2(h-j)] assigned to intraband transitions~\cite{Wang2015TA}, where the initial decay component reflects the trapping process observed in the visible range~\cite{Schiettecatte2019}.
+Kinetic analysis along the 0.78~eV probe line reveals that trapping in NPLs is consistently faster ($\Delta t_1 \approx 20$~fs) upon A-exciton excitation, suggesting accelerated hole trapping when carriers are generated near the band edge (Figure~S4).
+To confirm the hole-mediated nature of this process, we utilized ascorbic acid as a hole scavenger~\cite{Dunklin2018}.
+The presence of the scavenger significantly extends the ESA decay lifetime [Figure~2(d)] and reduces the trapping contribution from 48\% to $\sim$10\% in NPLs [Figure~2(e-g)].
+These findings conclusively identify holes as the primary drivers of the sub-picosecond trapping dynamics in \WS NPLs.}

 To understand the mid-gap states inferred from our time-resolved spectroscopic measurements, we perform DFT calculations to investigate the electronic structure of a series of \MS and \WS NPLs.
 Our model structures [Figure~\ref{fig3}~(a)] are monolayer-thick pseudo-hexagonal 2H-polymorphic NPLs with varying lateral dimensions of 0.9, 1.5, and 2.1~nm.
 These model structures are qualitatively representative of the experimental NPLs reported in Figure~\ref{fig1}~(a).
 Their size falls in the experimental range, which is reasonable for rationalizing the measurements.
-The optimized geometries are defect-free and fully passivated, featuring zigzag (ZZ, edge S-atoms bonded to two Mo (W) atoms) and armchair (AC, edge S-atoms bonded to a single Mo (W) atom) edges.
-Hydrogen passivation effectively removes under-coordinated surface S-atoms and can exist in experiments~\cite{Seyyedmajid2018,Lauritsen2003,Topsoe1993,Kyung2017,Din2021}.
+The optimized geometries are defect-free and fully passivated, featuring zigzag (ZZ, edge S-atoms bonded to two Mo (W) atoms) and armchair (AC, edge S-atoms bonded to a single Mo (W) atom) edges. {Hydrogen passivation effectively removes spurious mid-gap states from under-coordinated S-atoms, while preserving the dominant electronic characteristics dictated by the edge species~\cite{krumland2021exploring}.
+It is also worth noting that H-terminated colloidal TMD nanostructures have been reported in the experimental literature~\cite{Seyyedmajid2018,Lauritsen2003,Topsoe1993,Kyung2017,Din2021}. }

 The formation energy [Figure~\ref{fig3}~(b)] decreases as both \MS and \WS NPL size grows.
 This trend is consistent with the size distribution observed in our measurements [Figure~\ref{fig1}~(c)] and reflects the enhanced thermodynamic stability of larger NPLs.
 At comparable sizes, \WS NPLs are consistently more stable than \MS, due to the stronger bonds and higher ionic character of W-S relative to Mo-S bond~\cite{PANDEY2019}.